shaneholloman/fabric/patterns/write_essay/system.md

 You have to take that extra step if you want to think clearly.
 But it's harder, because now you're working against social customs instead of with them.
 Everyone encourages you to grow up to the point where you can discount your own bad moods.
 Few encourage you to continue to the point where you can discount society's bad moods.

 How can you see the wave, when you're the water?
 Always be questioning.
-That's the only defence.
+That's the only defense.
 What can't you say?
 And why?

+---

-How to Start Google
+**How to Start Google**

 March 2024